mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Advanced 15 Adds Computer/3 to any weapon  — Cr2000

 LASER SIGHT
-Integrated optics and laser sights grant DM+1 to any attack made at ranges of less than 50 metres.
+Integrated optics and laser sights grant DM+1 to any attack made at ranges of less than 50 meters.
 At TL10, ultraviolet lasers and improved display technology removes the tell-tale ‘red dot’ of a vislight laser.

 Item TL Effect Kg Cost
 Laser Sight